ankuronlyme/Docker_html/README.md

 - Now you may facing an error in execution of the command, for resolving this issue we have to follow few steps:
     - Step: 1: Goto your .docker folder it is present in the c drive for my system the path is “C:\Users\pc\.docker” .
     - Step: 2: There is file with name “Config.json”, make a duplicate file of itv and name it “Configbackup.json”.
-    - Step : 3: We have to make some correction in the main file “Config.json”, there is a line "credsStore": "desktop",   remove this and save.
+    - Step: 3: We have to make some correction in the main file “Config.json”, there is a line "credsStore": "desktop",   remove this and save.
     - Step: 4 : Now go to your docker folder C:\Program Files\Docker\Docker\resources\bin, upto bin folder and rename a file “docker-credential-wincred” to “docker-credential-wincred.backup”.
 Just add.backup in the end and save it.

 -  Now again execute the first command again, and its running fine.
      -  Step 3: Run second command to build:
      -  Step 4: Run third command:

-Make changes in the, if you want you can execute version.
+- Make changes in the, if you want you can execute version.
     - Step: 5: Run fourth command:

 If you have already pushed this image with the same name so its shows layer already exist: but in your case it will show the image pushing: